 Senior Lecturer in Linguistics / Oberstudienrätin i.
 H.

-E-mails: use your ...@stud.uni-due.de address, include your matriculation no. and the class you took.
-Also, leave in the e-mail history so that I can see which information we already exchanged.
+E-MAILS: use your ...@stud.uni-due.de address, include your matriculation no. and class.
+Leave in the e-mail history so that I can see which information we already exchanged.

 - Lecture "Introduction to Linguistics 1" (A(a), II, LING1)

 - "Introduction to Linguistics 1" tutorials (A(a), II, LING1)